 Routine motility tests such as esophageal manometry, gastric emptying, and anorectal manometry have become readily available.
+The wireless motility capsule is being increasingly utilized to assess whole gut transit as well as regional transit of the stomach, small bowel, and large bowel.
 However, the utility of these tests in clinical practice and their appropriate indications are incompletely understood.

 This topic will review the indications for and utility of esophageal manometry, gastric emptying studies, and anorectal manometry.
 Specialized motility tests such as antroduodenal manometry, electrogastrography, and colonic manometry are under development and will not be discussed.
 Specific motility disorders are discussed elsewhere.
 (See "Diffuse esophageal spasm, nutcracker esophagus, and hypertensive lower esophageal sphincter" and "Clinical manifestations and diagnosis of achalasia" and "Gastroparesis: Etiology, clinical manifestations, and diagnosis" and "Fecal incontinence in adults" and "Etiology and evaluation of chronic constipation in adults".)

 The American Gastroenterological Association (AGA) guideline for the clinical use of esophageal manometry , as well as other AGA guidelines, can be accessed through the AGA web site at www.gastro.org/practice/medical-position-statements.